Design & Engineering Technology

 Upon completion of this course, the student will be able to:

-- develop effective leadership styles at work, with consideration to group dynamics, team and individual decision making, and workforce diversity.
+- develop effective leadership styles during work, with consideration to group dynamics, team and individual decision making, and workforce diversity.

 DESGN 499 Experimental Offering in Design Technology